helto4real/hassio/README.md

 If you like what I do and want to buy me a cup of coffee.
 It is always appreciated :)

+[Here is a more complete documentation of my setup](https://helto4real.github.io/hassio/).
+I will add more docs over time.
+Please check it out.

 <a href="https://www.buymeacoffee.com/ij1qXRM6E" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 # Lovelace example
 ![lovelace](/www/example_lovelace.jpg "Lovelace example")